garmin/pyrex/DEVELOPING.md

    [dockerhub](https://cloud.docker.com/u/garminpyrex/repository/list) using
    the same tag that was created for the release.
 Verify that the CI build passes and the container images are pushed.
 In the unlikely event this fails, delete the release, fix the issue, and try again.
+To manually deploy a release, run:
+    ```shell
+    ./ci/deploy_docker.py all
+    ```

 ## When to release
 At a minimum, releases should be made whenever changes are made to one of the